 This week, June 3rd-9th, we proudly celebrate the 10th Annual Hemp History Week.
-We applaud the work that grassroots organizers, farmers, producers, and advocates are doing to change federal policy on hemp in the U.S. Read on to learn more.
+We applaud the work that grassroots organizers, farmers, producers, and advocates are doing to raise awareness about the environmental sustainability, health benefits, regenerative agriculture potential, and new technological applications of industrial hemp.
+Read on to learn more.

 What is Hemp?

 First, agricultural hemp is not a drug.
 Although a variety of the plant Cannabis sativa L., hemp is genetically distinct from medical/recreational cannabis, or marijuana.

 Hemp is a crop deeply rooted in American history, historically used in the production of fibers as well as seed-oil.
 At Kimberton Whole Foods, you’ll find it on our shelves in various forms, from hemp protein, to CBD oil, hemp seeds, pasta, soap, and more.